Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 Additional research is needed to see if pumpkin seed oil may be more effective for milder forms of hair loss than mid-stage cases.

-If I wonder how to use pumpkin seed oil for hair loss, should I consider applying it to my scalp or taking it in capsule form?
+If I wonder how to use pumpkin seed oil, should I consider applying it to my scalp or taking it in capsule form?

 If you are interested in taking pumpkin seed oil, you should do so with the intent of improving your general health.
 Although the Pusan study notes positive findings, pumpkin seed oil has yet to be officially considered a bona fide treatment for hair loss.